How To Become A Disney Travel Agent – Get Started Today

 The term “travel agent” can sound outdated at times.
 Who walks into a travel agent shop and books their vacation when it can all be done online?
 This is a valid question when it comes to travel in general.
 With websites like Expedia, Priceline and Google, there’s almost no reason to even speak with a person in this way.
 But Disney travel agents are different.

 Disney knows that technology has advanced past the need of in person meetings when it comes to travel.
 This is why they have built a solid platform for their travel agents to use as they book clients vacations via the phone, internet and email.

-This alone has spend up the process of booking a Disney vacation while keeping the personal touch of a human involved.
+This alone has sped up the process of booking a Disney vacation while keeping the personal touch of a human.

 If you’ve ever tried to book a Disney vacation on your own without having done it before, it can be overwhelming.
 There are so many components for the theme parks and cruises that one can get lost very easily or miss out on something important.

 That’s where a trained Disney travel agent comes in.
 Travel agents with Disney have been trained on all their vacations including theme parks, cruises, Adventures, Aulani and resorts.

 This allows the trained agent to provide not just the basics of booking for a client, but inside information to make sure they get the most out of it.
 And when this happens, the client becomes one for life.

 How To Become A Disney Travel Agent Selling Disney

 To become a Disney specialized travel agent you first need to join an authorized travel agency that is registered with Disney as a seller of travel.
 MainStreet Travel is one of the easiest companies to join online as they typically get you started training same-day and ready for booking within 24-48 hours.

 They are an approved agency with Disney and have been trained agents for over 10 years.
 Their program is easy to join, has friendly and helpful team managers, and most importantly, on-time with their commission payments.